epfl-si/jahia2wp/README.md

     WP_DB_NAME?=prefixed-db-name
     MYSQL_WP_USER?=prefixed-username

+If you want to create a subfolder Wordpress you need to modify the variable WP_FOLDER:
+    #exemples:
+    WP_FOLDER?=
+    WP_FOLDER?=/Subfolder
+    WP_FOLDER?=/Subfolder1/Subfolder2

 Note that you should keep the question mark in `?=`.
 That will allow you to override this value when calling `make`.

 ### Install locally